Polynomials for Crystal Frameworks and the Rigid Unit Mode Spectrum: RUMs and low energy phonons.

 Suppose that $\C$ is a crystal framework in $\bR^d$, with motif data $(F_v, F_e, \T)$ and suppose that the vertices $p_{\kappa, k}$ undergo a standard wave motion,

 where $u_{\kappa, k}(t)$ represents the local oscillatory motion of atom $\kappa$ in the translated unit cell with label $k\in \bZ^3$.
-Following formula-simplifying convention, these motions are complex-valued, the case of real motion being recoverable from real an imaginary parts.
+Following standard formula-simplifying conventions, the framework point motions take values in $\bC^d$, the case of real motion being recoverable from real and imaginary parts.
 (See Dove \cite{dov-book}.)
-Thus we have
+Thus it is assumed that we have

 where ${\bf u}=(u_\kappa)_{\kappa\in F_v}$ is a fixed vector in $\bC^{3|F_v|}$, where ${\bf k}$ is the wave vector and where $\alpha$ is the frequency.